 EIP-4337, also known as the ERC-4337 standard, is a proposed Ethereum improvement proposal that aims to introduce account abstraction to the Ethereum network.
 Account abstraction allows smart contracts to act as wallets and execute transactions on behalf of users.
 This allows users to interact with the Ethereum network without the need for their own private keys or the need to hold Ether for gas fees.

-The ERC-4337 standard consists of five main components: UserOperations, Bundlers, EntryPoint, and Smart Contract Accounts.
+The ERC-4337 standard consists of four main components: UserOperations, Bundlers, EntryPoint, and Contract Accounts.

-First, a user creates a UserOperation object using the Client SDK.
-The Bundler then receives the UserOperation via a JSON RPC Client and submits it to the EntryPoint for verification and execution.
-The EntryPoint verifies the UserOperation using the Wallet Contract and Paymaster Contract, and then sends the call data to the Wallet Contract for execution.
+First, a user creates a UserOperation object and submits it to the mempool.
+The Bundler then receives the UserOperation and submits it to the EntryPoint for verification and execution.
+The EntryPoint verifies the UserOperation is valid by checking the Contract Account and if needed the Paymaster and Aggregator, and then sends the call data to the Wallet Contract for execution.
 Any unused gas fees are refunded to the Wallet Contract or a function is called on the Paymaster Contract to run any post-execution logic.